posty-studio/autoblue/readme.txt

 == Screenshots ==

-1. Easily connect your Bluesky account to your WordPress site.
+1. Easily connect your Bluesky account to your WordPress site and start sharing.
-2. Set a custom text, choose a featured image and publish your post.
+2. Show Bluesky likes and replies on your WordPress site.
+3. Keep track of everything that Autoblue does.

 == Changelog ==